 Nki=iCksi*asi, (eq.
 2)

 where Nki is the area swept abundance estimate for class k year i, Cksi is the mean station CPUE for strata s in year i, and asi is the area of strata s in year i.

+Juvenile Tanner crab recruitment was characterized by large interannual variability, with periodic peaks and troughs occurring on a roughly decadal scale (Figure 1a).
+Female abundance showed peaks in the 1980s and 1990s (Figure 1b).
+An extreme abundance estimate for females was observed in 1983 (Figure 1b).
+Given that this estimate far exceeded all other estimates, and was not reflected in the estimates for following years, it was concluded that it likely resulted from a sampling design issue.
+Consequently, this and the matching juvenile estimate were removed prior to conducting further analyses.

 Environmental covariates